mshajid/CodeCraft/CodeCrafting Corner/Python 101 - Mastering Python Fundamentals/Chapter 1 - Introduction to Python programming/b. Installing Python.md

         python --version

-# Python on Mac OS
+# How To Install Python on Mac OS

 If you're using macOS, please follow the installation documentation provided by Python at this link: [Python macOS Installation Documentation](https://docs.python.org/3/using/mac.html).